Engineering Design and Mathematics graduate destinations

 Top graduate employers

-Our employer partners include Renishaw, Hewlett-Packard, Airbus, Intel, and GE.
-Our partners shape our courses, give careers presentations and advice, and provide placements and work experience.
+Our employer partners include, Airbus, GE Aviation and Babcock.
+Our partners shape our courses through participation in our Industrial Advisory Board, give careers presentations and advice, and provide placements and work experience.

 Graduates go into jobs with our employer partners and others leading employers including:

 - GE Aviation